 Wetlands (WLs), in addition to accumulating metal solids similar to Settling Ponds, can also provide a final polishing by "filtering out" particulates suspended in the water before discharging to a stream.
-Although many angular-shaped, treatment wetlands are predominantly shallow ponds supporting cattails, wetlands can be designed, built, and planted to look and function as a natural wetland with high species diversity to provide not only treatment but also exceptional wildlife habitat.
+Although many treatment wetlands angular-shaped. are shallow ponds supporting predominantly cattails, wetlands can be designed, built, and planted to look and function as a natural wetland with high species diversity to provide not only treatment but also exceptional wildlife habitat.
+For instance, the final wetland at the Goff Station passive system supports fish.

 Bioswales combine functions of wetlands and channels.
 Bioswales are vegetated channels can convey flow from one component to the next as well as provide water treatment.